I’m Hoping the Dust Settles Soon

 Questioning my own motives

 The Orthodox Church has provided refuge for me for many reasons.
 But I do have to stop and ask myself: what really draws me to Orthodoxy?
 Am I doing this only because the Orthodox are not the establishment here in America?
-I’ve always been a non-conformist, and the Orthodox are relatively unheard of.
+I’ve always been a bit of a non-conformist, and the Orthodox are relatively unheard of.
 Collectively, they represent 0.6% of the American population; though internationally speaking, they are the second largest Christian Church.

 I’d like to think my motives are more pure than that.
 However, it is something I must bear in mind.
 I am in no hurry to join the Orthodox Church because I want to make sure it is not just the latest, newest thing to catch my attention.
 I have written these nine blogs in order to process what I have learned and to better understand myself.
 I also hope all of these posts help someone else who feels burned out and tired of church.